Comprehensive Deductible: How to Choose the Right Amount

 Choosing the Right Comprehensive Deductible Amount

 Picking the right deductible is a balancing act between what you'd pay monthly and what you can afford if you need to file a claim.
-Here are the key factors to weigh:
+Here are the key factors to weigh.

 Factors to Consider

 1. Your Emergency Fund Your deductible should never exceed what you can pay out of pocket on short notice.
 If your savings are tight, a $250 or $500 deductible is safer than $1,000.
+If you can't afford your deductible when a claim arises, you won't be able to get your vehicle repaired.

 4. Lender Requirements If your vehicle is financed or leased, your lender may cap the maximum deductible allowed — commonly $500 or $1,000.